steveantonyjoseph/NIDS/README.md

 sudo systemctl status kibana #Ensure its active sudo systemctl status filebeat #Ensure its active

-If you have configured NGINX PROXY MANAGER to reverse proxy to a domain you can navigate to it or else kibana will be running at your server ip:5601.
+If you have configured NGINX PROXY MANAGER to reverse proxy to a domain you can navigate to it or else Kibana will be running at your server ip:5601.
 However for Authelia you would require a domain,login using your credentials and you can access Kibana you can create dashboards,go to discover to query logs , etc.